Services for Faculty

 Software and Applications Support

-LAU’s IT team provides software and application support for all IT approved and licensed software, for both Windows and Macintosh platforms.
+LAU’s IT team provides software and application support for all IT approved and licensed software, listed below, for both Windows and Apple platforms.

 IT First Line of Support

 The IT Support team provides all manner of technical support for desktops and laptops.
 This includes phone, remote and walk-in support in order to ensure the processing of users’ requests in a timely manner.
 Support beyond working hours is provided when needed.